 “If you’re not asking how technology can better a customer experience, you probably need to question why you’re investing in that technology.” – Andrew Bird

 Before working at Foundstone Advisory, Andrew spent eight years at Datacom managing strategy and consulting businesses.
 At Foundstone, he has done a lot of work with businesses in technology and the digital space.
 He helped develop technology solutions in healthcare and other industries, consulting them on how to migrate and scale their models with growing IT and digital functions.

 Andrew provides some insight into how design thinking can help alleviate headaches downstream from the initial business strategy rollout.
-He stresses getting into the mindset of the client, and spending as much time front-end loading to try to understand their problems and wishes.
+He stresses getting into the mindset of the client, and spending as much time When talking about software, generally, the term frontend refers to any interface that allows a user to interact with a... loading to try to understand their problems and wishes.
 And of course, do not fall into the trap of thinking that technology itself can stand in as a solution to big industry problems.
 Ask good questions, put the customer’s needs first, and seriously consider how technology could enable you to do business better.

 “Technology is not the be-all, end-all of any solution” – Anthony Sapountzis

 - How technology comes into a strategy in the first place?

 - Technology should be used to better customer experience.

 - We need to educate senior people on what technology can really do.